Lepas testudinata: Distribution and evolution

 L. testudinata is broadly distributed throughout the Southern hemisphere and its range extends into parts of the Northern hemisphere, though it is strictly limited to pelagic, temperate waters.
-More specifically, it is distributed throughout the China Seas, Australian Sea, and the Indo-West Pacific.
+More specifically, it is distributed throughout the China Seas, Coral Sea, and the Indo-West Pacific.
 The species was not observed in China's seas until the 1990s, and ongoing research seeks to determine if it was accidentally introduced to this region or not.
 Despite this wide range, L. testudinata is generally considered a rarely observed species.
 The species has not been evaluated by the IUCN.

 Mitochondrial data of L. testudinata shows that there are two subgroups within the species, one in South African waters, and one in Australian waters.
 While the exact relationship between these subgroups is unknown, Schiffer and Herbig proposed that the genetic deviation of these two groups is caused by L. testudinata's native range being noncontinuous.
 The species cannot survive in Antarctic waters and the Antarctic current system thus forms a barrier between the South African and Australian subgroups.

 Analyses of the 18S gene places L. testudinata within an ingroup to L. anatifera but analysis of the 28S sequence places it within an ingroup to L. australis.
 Due to the broad similarities in morphology between these three species, their overall phylogeny is considered to be very closely related and is the subject of continued research.
 The following cladogram shows the phylogenetic position of L. testudinata among select members of the genus Lepas, based upon comparison of the 18S gene: